6 Months Down: Shannade Clermont Shares Letter & Photo Of Herself “Detoxing” In Prison

 Shannade Clermont Shares Prison Photo & Message

 Shannade Clermont wants everyone to know that she’s doing ok, despite circumstances.
-The 25-year-old turned herself in to serve her 1 sentence for prostitution and committing fraud on June 4 to the Dublin Federal Correctional Institute outside of Oakland, CA. She’s calling the experience a ‘detox’.
+The 25-year-old turned herself in to serve her 1-year sentence for prostitution and committing fraud on June 4 to the Dublin Federal Correctional Institute outside of Oakland, CA. She’s calling the experience a ‘detox’.

 Hey everyone💕 Just wanted to thank you all for the endless support and love, it means a lot to me to be growing through all this with all the unconditional love I get from you guys.
 This journey hasn’t been easy but I’m thankful to know that I’m going on my 6th month and soon it will just be another chapter to my story.